 - Senior Civic Scholars enroll in Senior Civic Workshop and complete a Senior Civic Project and present it at the Annual Civic Engagements Awards and Showcase.

-- All Civic Scholars contribute 100 hours of work per year to the community beyond Drew and enroll in Community-Based Learning (CBL) classes to connect their community work to their academic interests and majors.
+- All Civic Scholars contribute 100 hours of service per year to the community beyond Drew and enroll in Community-Based Learning (CBL) classes to connect their community work to their academic interests and majors.

 Learn more about this scholarship and how to apply